MaoZiming/papers/1-basic-os/13-capriccio.md

     * E.x.
 1GB virtual memory with just 500 threads
       * For example, LinuxThreads allocates two megabytes per stack by default;
 * Most threads consume only a few kilobytes of stack space at any given time
-  * Significantly reduce the size of virtual memory dedicated to stacks if we adopt a **dynamic stack allocation policy** wherein stack space is allocated to threads on demand in relatively small increments and is deallocated when the thread requires less stack space.
+  * Significantly reduce the size of virtual memory dedicated to stacks if we adopt a **dynamic stack allocation policy** wherein stack space is allocated to threads on demand in **relatively small increments** and is deallocated when the thread requires less stack space.
+    * Stack grows and shrinks dynamically based on the needs of the thread.
 * Idea: dynamic stack allocation with linked chunks
     * Alleviates VM pressure and improve paging behavior
 * Method: compile-time analysis and checkpoint injection